harshita214/Anchor/README.md

 # Anchor: Context Continuity Engine for Dementia Care

-Grounding people with dementia in the present moment through real-time context synthesis and calm voice explanations.
+Grounding people with dementia in the present moment through real-time context synthesis.
+Bringing clarity to confused minds, one real-time moment at a time.

 ## The Problem
 People with early-to-mid stage dementia experience sudden context collapse — losing track of where they are, who's with them, and what's happening.
 This triggers anxiety, repeated questioning, and exhaustion for caregivers.